 - Capacity is directly linked to the volume of spectrum.
 For this reason, add all the sub 1GHz spectrum we can.

-Like most people, I’m eager to see the UK to be a leader in 5G – but I am bothered by the glacial pace of full fibre rollout.
+Like most people, I’m eager to see the UK be a leader in 5G – but I am bothered by the glacial pace of full-fibre rollout.
 I know economics work differently in different countries so I would be interested to hear other experiences from elsewhere – and, most importantly, compare prices.

-Most UK consumers can get decent priced 4G Mobile and Broadband – but not those living in extreme rural areas.
+Most UK consumers can get decent priced 4G Mobile and Broadband – but not those living in extremely rural areas.